edogambacorta/swiss-real-estate-app/README.md

 6. View property thumbnails in the listings and click on a property to see its full-size image and details.

+7. Use the "View Listing" button to access the original property listing on the source website for more detailed information.

-7. If you encounter any errors related to API keys, data retrieval, or image loading, check your `.env` file and ensure the keys are correct and your internet connection is stable.
+8. If you encounter any errors related to API keys, data retrieval, or image loading, check your `.env` file and ensure the keys are correct and your internet connection is stable.

 ## Canton-Specific Functionality